openshift-pipelines/pipeline-service/ci/docs/continuous_integation.md

 # Continuous integration tests

-Pipelines as Code triggers the PipelineRuns in [.tekton](../../.tekton) which execute the test tasks for each PR, before merging it.
+After installing the GitHub Application, Pipelines as Code triggers the PipelineRuns in [.tekton](../../.tekton) which execute the test tasks for each PR on the `prd-rh01` cluster, in the `tekton-ci` namespace, before merging it.

-All the functional tests run on a ROSA HCP cluster.
+All the functional tests run on a ROSA HCP cluster that is automatically provisionned during the pipeline execution.

+## Setup GitHub app

+- The repository needs to install the [Red Hat Trusted App Pipeline](https://github.com/apps/red-hat-trusted-app-pipeline) GitHub Application, so that Pipelines as Code is triggered on repository events.

 ## How to configure ROSA HCP